 Right now, I am starting to work on exhibition proposals for museums and galleries; most likely the exhibitions will incorporate huge photographs, big enough to convey the sense of actual scale of the place, as well as multimedia components which I have just begun to consider.
 While at some point a large, final book is an obvious way to share this work, in the meantime I am brainstorming concepts for smaller books in the interim – stay tuned!

-Finding Utopia in ‘Apocalyptic Hudson River School Painting’– The New York Times
+- Finding Utopia in ‘Apocalyptic Hudson River School Painting’ – The NY Times